GregFdz/Lazy-Webdev-/README.md

 Let's look at the settings that you can change with the initial variables of the script :

+- `YourIde` is the name of your IDE as it's displayed in its title bar
+- `YourBrowser` is the name of your browser as displayed in its title bar
 - `YourRegx` is the default regular expression used to get the file's path in the window's title.
 We'll later see how it works.
 - `AlternativeRegx` is an alternative regular expression that is used if your IDE's title bar doesn't display the project's root-path to the file
 - `LocalDir` this variable must be left blank if your IDE displays the root-path to the file.
 If it doesn't, fill it with your project's root folder's full path.
 Example : `C:\xampp\htdocs\`